enderandpeter/aip-demos/readme.md

 An interactive map powered by the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial).
 After a user agrees to share their location, it will center to that location.
 Click the map to create markers which show up in the list.
 Click a marker or the marker icon for the list item to center to the location and show an info window with [Yelp reviews](http://www.yelp.com/developers/documentation), [Street View images](https://developers.google.com/maps/documentation/streetview/intro), and [Wikipedia article images](https://www.mediawiki.org/wiki/API:Main_page) for that area.
 Click the street icon to open a Street View at the marker.
-You can also show/hide markers and remove the individually or in bulk.
+You can also show/hide markers and remove them individually or in bulk.

 Code can be found at `resources/views/search-my-backyard.blade.php`